 The extensive plan - a framework for implementing, monitoring and reporting on renewable energy and emissions - took 12 months to create and involved the development of an emissions profile, preparation of corporate emissions reduction and a renewable energy plan and prioritisation of actions that will yield the largest emission reductions per unit cost.

 Stage Three of the REERP has seen reductions in consumption through switching street lighting to LED lights and Council is now installing solar PV systems at 16 Council-owned sites.
 These include local libraries as well as bigger installations at water reclamation plants, Karangi dam and Coffs Airport.
-Works will be completed by mid-2020.
+Works were suspended due to COVID-19 but have now resumed and are expected to be complete by the end of 2020.

 Keep an eye out for more updates here as Council progresses through this exciting and ambitious project.